-- Please consider the optimal budget amount and proportion for each category. - If a particular category exceeds 50% of the total feasibility study budget, such as large personnel and travel expenses, please state the reason for this. - If not applicable, leave the field in place and fill in "Not applicable" accordingly.
+- Please consider the optimal budget amount and proportion for each category. - If a particular category exceeds 50% of the total feasibility study budget, such as large personnel and travel expenses, please state the reason for this. - Please add up the expected (required) expenses such as for travelling and holding events that may be affected by the COVID-19 pandemic (there is a flexible system of budget implementation which allows to divert budget).
+Also, please briefly describe the current assumptions regarding how COVID-19 may affect the conduct of FS and how you plan to deal with it, as well as any issues/concerns you have towards the budget implementation. -